Gustibimo/hello-quarkus/README.md

 ## Hello Quarkus

-Just curious what is quarkus and its power
+Just curious about quarkus and it's power